 Whatever the pandemic has brought to you, talking about it can help.

 Counselling is a place where you can say the unsayable and show the parts of yourself, both those you are proud of, and the parts you’d rather hide.
 There is something about having the space to do this that is healing, and can help you make sense of yourself and your life.

 In March 2020, like many of us, I moved my counselling practice online.
 I was someone who didn’t want to work online, and who thought that online sessions were second best to working face to face.
 I was nervous about using the technology, and didn’t like being able to see my own face on screen.

 Since then I have embraced online working.
 I have re-trained and become a professional member of ACTO (Association for Counselling and Therapy Online).
 Now, working online feels as natural as working face to face.

 More than that, I have seen how working online has benefits for the client.
 Seeing a counsellor online means that you can be in a place that you choose, somewhere safe and comfortable.
 The relationship has become more equal: we are both in our own spaces, we are both making the connection.
 The relationship is just as deep, as nuanced and as helpful – the relationship is in a new place, but it works just the same.

 Working online, I work in a dedicated room in Edinburgh.
 I use Zoom, and will send you an email invitation to join our session on the morning of the day we meet.
+We’ll have a plan in place for what to do if we have connection problems.
 You will need a safe place for counselling: somewhere you can’t be overheard and won’t be interrupted.
-The time before and after a session can be important processing time, and you might want to think about how you’ll manage that.
+The time before and after a session can be important processing time, and you might want to think about what’s going to work best for you here.

 For all sessions, I charge £50 for a 50 minute session.
-I accept payment in cash, bank transfer or cheque.
+I accept payment by bank transfer

 The best way to contact me is by email.
 I’ll do my best to answer your enquiry as soon as I can – normally within a couple of days.
 Let me know how you would like me to contact you.